Trump's Meeting In Paris To Commemorate End of World War I Starts With A Spat

 Just minutes after touching down in Paris on Friday night, Trump tweeted harsh words.
 "President Macron of France has just suggested that Europe build its own military in order to protect itself from the U.S., China and Russia," he wrote.
 "Very insulting, but perhaps Europe should first pay its fair share of NATO, which the U.S. subsidizes greatly!"

 The remark referred to a radio interview that the French president had given earlier in the week.
-Macron had said that a joint European Union military force was needed to lessen dependency on the United States for defense, especially after Trump announced he was pulling the United States out of the three decades-old Intermediate-Range Nuclear Forces Treaty, a deal that was signed by former President Ronald Reagan and Soviet leader Mikhail Gorbachev in 1987.
+Macron had said that a joint European Union military force was needed to lessen dependency on the United States for defense, especially after Trump announced that he was pulling the United States out of the decades-old Intermediate-Range Nuclear Forces Treaty, a deal that was signed by President Ronald Reagan and Soviet leader Mikhail Gorbachev in 1987.

 Macron spoke of the need "to protect ourselves with respect to China, Russia and even the United States," in the context of cybersecurity.